The best things about a career in dietetics

 Sports dietetics is a complex area due to the varied requirements of athletes from different sports.
 This area may require sweat testing so the dietitian can assess what needs to be replaced.
 In this video sports dietitian Emily Henry gives a case study about a 17 year old tennis player:

 Part of a dietitian’s work may be assisting their clients to understand the information in food labels and to eat to meet their energy needs in order to achieve and maintain a healthy weight.
-This can include giving advice about the Australian Dietary Guidelines.

 Please go to our dietetics infographic page for more information on the pathways to become a dietitian.

-ATAR / OP for dietetics
+ATAR for dietetics and accredited courses

 Please read our scholarship listing thoroughly for this information.